Fundraising

 church member can return it to your group.
 Your group's time and effort will

-for your mission trip every time they see or eat M&M's.
+for your trip every time they see or eat M&M's (Group Magazine July/August 2002).

 Medium

 2. Keep a record of who received tubes.
-Make a phone call in 2weeks informing them of a "pick-up" Sabbath in the near future.
+Make a phone call in two weeks informing them of a "pick-up" Sabbath in the near future.
 Be specific.

 Scrips